Get Faster Indexing Your WordPress New Posts With WordPress Ping List

 How to Add Ping List in your WordPress Blog?

 On the right side options, go to “setting” tab.
 It will display a list of options select “Writing“.

 Scroll down to “Update Services“.
 Now just paste here the above shared WP Ping List and remember to do “Save changes“.

-If you find this article helpful to you, kindly share this post in your social accounts.
+If you find this article helpful, kindly share this post with your friends on your social networks.